stanfordpython/course-reader/4-functions.md

 The next section of the notes - Functional Programming - will explore these questions in greater detail.

-> Written with ❤️ and 🐘 by @coopermj.
+> With love, 🦄s, and 🐘s by the CS41 Staff